 About Will Manning

-I grew up around my dad’s carpentry shop.
-He loved precision in craft and his practice was strict frugality -- I remember straightening the used nails in his shop where he handcrafted greenwood Windsor chairs for our dining table.
-My family has a love of all things natural and that’s a part of what inspires me to labor with my hands, respecting the resources available and our environment.
+“I grew up around my dad’s wood shop.
+He loved precision in craft, and strict frugality was a hallmark of his practice.
+I remember straightening the used nails in his shop where he crafted the greenwood Windsor chairs for our dining table among other household projects.
+My family has always harbored a love of all things natural; that’s a part of what inspires me to labor with my hands, respecting our environment and its resources.

 About Heartwood Forge

 Heartwood Forge is propelled by creative transformation.
-While reclaiming discarded resources and by-products of industry from around the US, owner and operator Will Manning crafts these materials into high performance, heirloom tools, created to last generations.
+While reclaiming discarded resources and byproducts of industry from around the US, owner and operator Will Manning crafts these materials into high performance heirloom tools, created to last generations.

-Our forged knives are primarily created from found and recycled carbon steels that have been chemically analyzed so we know exactly which alloys we have in the shop.
-The majority of our handles are also made from salvaged and foraged material from around the region, often utilizing native hardwoods for their beauty and functionality.
+Heartwood’s forged knives are created primarily from found and recycled carbon steels chemically analyzed so it’s known exactly which alloys are in the shop.
+Most of the handles also are made from salvaged and foraged material from around the region, usually native hardwoods selected for their beauty and functionality.

 Heartwood Forge takes immense pride in its craft and, with this as its guiding principle, produces knives that stand the test of time.

 Because of its commitment to maintaining your knife's edge and beauty, Heartwood Forge offers lifetime sharpening and maintenance.
 Interested in creating a custom, bespoke piece you’ll want to display as well as use?
 Contact Heartwood Forge and work with Manning & Co. to make a knife that's perfect.